The Centre for Telepsychiatry in the Region of Southern Denmark

 In the Mental Health Services in the Region of Southern Denmark video consultations in outpatient care are used to ensure:

 Every department in the region’s mental health service has videoconferencing equipment and offers video consultations between patient and provider for treatment and follow-up.
 Patients are offered video consultation in the comfort of their own home.
 Outpatient video consultations are:

-Following two pilots in 2013 and international randomized controlled trials showing that video consultations are safe, acceptable and effective in patients deemed clinically eligible in a range of mental health conditions, video outpatient consultations have been implemented at scale in the hospital, with reimbursement for the service equaling that of in-person consultation.
+Following two pilots in 2013 and international randomized controlled trials showing that video consultations are safe, acceptable and effective in patients deemed clinically eligible in a range of mental health conditions, video outpatient consultations have been implemented at scale in the hospital, with reimbursement for the service equalling that of in-person consultation.